ppizarror/PyDetex/README.rst

 Install Instructions
 --------------------

-PyDetex can be installed via pip, for both MacOS, Windows & Linux.
+PyDetex can be installed via pip for MacOS, Windows & Linux.
 Simply run:

 .. code-block:: bash

     $> python3 pip install pydetex -U

-Also, there're compiled binaries for Windows (x64) and macOS available through GitHub releases.
+Also, compiled binaries for Windows (x64) and macOS are available through GitHub releases.

-Launch the GUI, or use the library
+Launch the GUI or use the library.
 ----------------------------------

-Simply run this command anywhere to execute the application.
+Run this command anywhere to execute the application.

 .. code-block:: bash